rjoberon/postscript/README.md

-A small collection of examples (more for learning programming than for viewing).
+A small collection of examples for learning programming.

 ## [bezier.ps](bezier.ps)